Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Data and Methods

 The gridded density field also allows us to define a `local' gas fraction $\fgas$

 where $f_b = \Omega_b / \Omega_m$ is the cosmic baryon fraction and $\rho_{\mathrm{gas}}$ is the density value of a given grid voxel.
 Thereby, $\fgas>1$ corresponds to a gas excess with respect to the average cosmic gas fraction, while $\fgas<1$ corresponds to a gas deficit.
-The definition is inspired by \cite{Khrykin:2024}, where a similar quantity is used to describe the gas content inside the galaxy haloes.
-To suppress the numerical artifacts but avoid losing the structure of interest when we compute the local gas fraction, we apply a minimal Gaussian smoothing $r_{\mathrm{smoothing}}=0.1$ cMpc/h, which corresponds to the resolution of the density grid.
+The definition is inspired by \cite{Khrykin:2024}, where a similar quantity is used to describe the gas content inside haloes.
+To suppress numerical artefacts while avoiding the loss of the structure of interest when we compute the local gas fraction, we apply minimal Gaussian smoothing $r_{\mathrm{smoothing}}=0.1$ cMpc/h, which corresponds to the resolution of the density grid.
 We select this minimal smoothing scale, rather than the 2 cMpc/h previously used for the cosmic web classification, because $f_{gas}$ only appears in the FRB DM computation, whose resolution is not limited by foreground galaxy observations and density reconstruction.